SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

-To validate the architectural robustness of this control method, we replicate these class-suppression experiments on the Vision Transformer and achieve a similar degree of precise, modular control over its predictions (see Appendix \ref{sec:vit-results-suppression}).
+To validate the architectural robustness of this control method, we replicate the class-suppression experiments on the ViT and achieve a similar degree of precise, modular control (see Appendix \ref{sec:vit-results-suppression}).
 To assess robustness across datasets, we perform additional experiments on CIFAR-100 (see Appendix \ref{sec:cifar-100}).
-Suppressing a class’s dominant feature reliably reduces its recognition accuracy, mirroring the behavior observed on Imagenette.
 Despite the higher class granularity, off-target effects remain limited, though higher than in Imagenette due to the increased visual diversity, and the edits exhibit the same qualitative pattern of targeted suppression.
-These results indicate that feature-guided weight edits generalize even when the underlying feature basis exhibits greater cross-class sharing.
+These results indicate that SALVEs feature-guided weight edits generalize even when the underlying feature basis exhibits greater cross-class sharing.

-To contextualize our results, we include two complementary baselines: (i) ROME~\cite{meng2022locating}, a well-known method for example-driven factual editing in large language models, adapted here for vision models as a permanent weight-editing approach; and (ii) SAE-based Activation Steering, an inference-time intervention leveraging the same latent feature space as our method.
-Both baselines achieve similar outcomes on the class suppression task, reducing the target class accuracy to near zero with minimal off-target effects (see Appendix~\ref{sec:rome_implementation} and Appendix~\ref{sec:sae_steering} for details).